namratabhaumik/ExpenseTrackerExtended/README.md

-# AWS Expense Tracker App with Kubernetes and EKS
+# AWS Expense Tracker App with Kubernetes and AWS EKS

 This project is an extension of my previous AWS-based [expense tracker app](https://github.com/namratabhaumik/ExpenseTracker), where I integrated Docker, Kubernetes and AWS EKS (Elastic Kubernetes Service) for container orchestration and scalability.
 The goal of this project was to explore the power of AWS services, containerization with Docker, and orchestration with Kubernetes to build a scalable, cloud-native application.